Chapter 6 Calculating Control Limits

 ucl = xbar + 3 * s)

-On average, the delay time for these cases is 24 minutes.
-Three data points are outside the control limits (#1, #4 and #31) suggesting that these cases were special and that it might be useful to have a closer look to find out what went well with case #1 and not so well with cases #4 and #31.
+The average delay for these cases is 24 minutes.
+Three data points fall outside the control limits (#1, #4, and #31), suggesting that these cases were unusual.
+It may therefore be useful to look more closely at what went particularly well in case #1 and less well in cases #4 and #31.

 6.4.2 MR chart

-The MR chart plots the moving ranges, that is, the absolute pairwise differences of neighbouring data points.
-It is a companion to the I chart.
-Since moving ranges can always be zero but never negative, the MR chart has no lower control limit.
+The MR chart plots the moving ranges, that is, the absolute pairwise differences between neighbouring observations.
+It is a companion chart to the I chart.
+Because moving ranges can be zero but never negative, the MR chart has no lower control limit.

 with(tail(csect, 60), {